UN Security Council meets over Syria in remote Swedish farmhouse - Journal du Cameroun

 – ‘No excessive hopes’ –

-The air strikes by the three Western powers on April 14 targeted three sites, which the countries argued were used by the Syrian regime of Bashar al-Assad for a chemical weapons programme.
+Air strikes by the US, UK and France on April 14 targeted three sites, which the countries argued were used by the Syrian regime of Bashar al-Assad for a chemical weapons programme.

 Syria has been accused of using chemical weapons in an attack a week earlier in Douma, the last rebel stronghold near Damascus.